 In a large stockpot over medium heat, saute onions and garlic with 2 Tab of olive oil, butter, and red pepper flakes until onion is translucent and starts to brown, about 10 minutes.

-Add the basil, thyme, chicken stock, and tomatoes.
+Add the basil, thyme, stock, and tomatoes.
 Bring the soup to a boil, turn down the heat, and simmer for about 30 minutes.

 Let cool for a few minutes before transferring the soup to a blender and puree.
 Pour back into stockpot and keep warm while you make your grilled cheese if desired.